mickelson/attract/Readme.md

 to most keyboard, mouse and joystick inputs.

 **FILTERS:** Filters can be added from the "Displays" menu in config mode.
+At their core, filters are a list of "rules" and "exceptions" that the frontend steps through, in order, to determine whether or not to list a game.
+If a game does not match a "rule", then it is not shown.
+If a game matches to an "exception", then it gets listed no matter what, ignoring the rest of the rules in the filter.
+In other words, in order to be listed a game has to match *all* the rules or *just one* exception.

-Each filter can have multiple rules associated with it (i.e. a "1980's Multiplayer Sports" filter would have 3 rules: (1) that the year be in the 1980's, (2) that the number of players is not 1, and (3) that the category contain "Sports").
+For example, you might want to have a filter that only shows 1980's multiplayer sports games.
+This would be achieved by creating a filter with three rules: (1) that the year be in the 1980s (Year equals "198."), (2) that the number of players in not 1 (Players not_equals "1"), and (3) that the category contains "Sports" (Category contains "Sports").
+Filters use regular expressions, which allow for powerful text matching capabilties.
+From the example above, the "198." will match any four letter word that starts with "198".

+Filters also allow you to do some other stuff as well, such as controlling how the gamelist gets sorted, and how many entries are listed.

 **SOUND:** To play sounds in your setup, place the sound file in the "sounds" subdirectory of your Attract-Mode config directory.
 The sound file can then